umaatgithub/BelHouse3D/README.md

 ## Citation
-If you find this work helpful, please consider citing:
+If you find this work helpful, please consider citing the paper:

 ```bibtex
 TO-BE PUBLISHED
 ```

+If you have utilized the dataset, please consider citing the dataset along with the paper:

 ```bibtex
 @data{ZS8D6K_2024,